-Ifa is a Religion which also includes individual divination using a body of allegorical Spiritual Texts called the Odu Ifa and it originates from the Yoruba people of Nigeria.
+Ifa is a Religion which also includes individual divination using a body of allegorical Spiritual Texts called the Odu Ifa and it originates from the Yoruba people of Nigeria to which the Orisha Deities belong.

 After the Supreme Being Oludumare, there are 7 Principal Orisha Deities in the Ifa Oracle who are also referred to as Gods and Goddesses: